CMMI stands for Capability Maturity Model Integration.

-There is also CMM (Capability Maturity Model), but it has been largely supersede by CMMI.
+There is also CMM (Capability Maturity Model) created in 1986, but it has been largely supersede by CMMI.
 The major difference between these two is that CMM focuses on isolated processes, whereas CMMI focuses on the integration among those processes.

 CMMI establishes 5 maturity stages on processes: